nalmeida/urltracker/README.md

 ## Acknowledgments

-- The BATS project for the testing framework
+- The [BATS project](https://github.com/bats-core/bats-core) for the testing framework
-- Contributors who have helped improve this tool
+- The command `curl -IL https://httpbin.org/redirect/2` that led me to create this project
+- The amazing [httpx](https://github.com/projectdiscovery/httpx) as inspiration and a powerful alternative to this humble project